-Area Committee meetings are held the second Monday of every month, with the exception of July, at Silver Spring Presbyterian Church (580 University Boulevard East, Silver Spring, Maryland 20910).
-Meetings begin at 7:30 p.m., although individual committees often meet earlier.
-All interested A.A. members are welcome.
+Area Committee meetings are held the second Monday of every month, with the exception of July and the months when the Area Assembly or the Mini-conference meets, at a posted predetermined location.
+Meetings begin at 7:00 p.m., although individual committees often meet earlier.
+All interested AA members are welcome.
 If Montgomery County schools are closed due to inclement weather, the meeting will not be held.
 At these meetings, DCMs or their alternates, Committee Chairs or their co-chairs, and Area Officers may vote.